richardzyx/node-microservice/README.md

-**TL;DR**: Freedom in language, minimum lines of code, over amqp message broker
+**TL;DR**: freedom in language, minimum lines of code, over amqp message broker

 Advantage/Features:
 - **Timeout Mechanism**: During our production test, we found that having the timeout mechanism is extremely helpful especially when the internet connection is poor and the number of requests is huge.
-Both the server and the client take an parameter of timeout, so that when the time is due, the client will automatically timeout the requests, or the tasks will timeout in the queue before being sent to the server.
+Both the server and the client take the parameter of timeout, so that when the time is due, the client will automatically timeout the requests, or the tasks will timeout in the queue before being sent to the server.
 - **Multiple Requests**: While testing all of the available choices, we found that none of them can handle the problem of having multiple requests from one client.
-By using our own function, we made sure that no matter which request client received the response, the request will be resolved and returned properly.
+By using our own function, we made sure that no matter which requesting client received the response, the request will be resolved and returned properly.
 - **Promise**: No more call back api!
 Everything is a Promise.